 In European archaeological discoveries—dating as far back as to the Germanic Iron Age and Anglo-Saxon England—the runic sequence ALU has been found carved on various surfaces of stone, wood, animal horns and weapons.

-Photo from Wikimedia, Creative Commons, by Jalo
+Photo from Wikimedia, Creative Commons, by Jalo.
+No edits made.

 Although the exact meaning of the word is disputed, most historians agree that it represents magic and divine inspiration, and that the sequence counts as the most common of all runic charm words of old.